OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 seconds, after, this same operation took only 2 seconds (10x more performant) and of that 95% of those 2 seconds are spent in an unrelated permission check.

-The _`database paging pattern` was established and as of this writing is not well enough adopted.
+The `database paging pattern`_ was established and as of this writing is not well enough adopted.
 Remember when paging to:

 #.
-Follow the _`pagination API conventions`.
+Follow the `pagination API conventions`_.
 #.
-Use _`Spring's Pageable` all the way to the query.
+Use `Spring Data Pageable`_ all the way to the query.
-#.
-Spring Data has great projection support (more so in 1.11+).
+#. `Spring Data projection`_ makes this easy (more so in 1.11+).
 So code like this just works:

     .. code-block:: Java

       @Query("SELECT o FROM Orderable o WHERE o.id in ?1")
       Page<Orderable> findAllById(Iterable<UUID> ids, Pageable pageable);

 #.
-If it's a Query, you'll need to run 2 queries:  one for a count() and one for the (sub) list.
+If it's a Query, you'll need to run 2 queries:  one for a :code:`count()` and one for the (sub)
+   list.
 #.
 If you're a client, *use* the query parameters to page the results - otherwise our convention
-   will be to return the largest page we can to you.
+   will be to return the largest page we can to you, which is slower.

-Follow the pattern in _`Orderable search`.
+Follow the pattern in `Orderable search`_.

 eager / lazy loading